About the Health Equity Monitor

-- The database presents data for about 30 reproductive, maternal and child health indicators, collected from nearly 200 surveys in 1993-2011.
-For around half of the countries, data are available for at least two time points.
+- The database presents data for over 25 reproductive, maternal and child health indicators, collected from over 230 surveys in 1993–2012.
+For almost three quarters of the countries, data are available for at least two time points.

 - Interactive visualizations show inequalities in select health outcomes and services (situation and trends).

 Data were derived from re-analysis of DHS and MICS micro-data.
 In general, standard indicator definitions were adopted, as published in DHS and MICS documentation.
 The analysis was done by the International Center for Analysis and Monitoring of Equity in Health and Nutrition based in the Federal University of Pelotas, Brazil.

 - In a few cases there may be minor differences between the data reported here and in previous DHS or MICS country reports due to small discrepancies in the definition and calculation of some indicators.
 Detailed information about the criteria used to calculate the indicator numerator and denominator values used in these analyses is available in the WHO Indicator and Measurement Registry.

 - Surveys were generally conducted over a one or two year period, thus initial year may indicate the first year of data collection, or the sole year of data collection.

 - For data disaggregated by wealth, a wealth index based on owning selected assets and having access to certain services, was constructed using principal components analysis.
 The index was divided into wealth quintiles within each country.
 Wealth index and quintile variables are available in the original datasets.
 Technical information about calculating wealth variables is available from http://www.measuredhs.com/pubs/pdf/CR6/CR6.pdf.

 - Only point estimates are shown; data with confidence intervals will be made available soon.